Grape-Labs/grape-staking-ui/README.md

-# Cardinal Staking UI
+# Grape Staking UI powerd by Cardinal

-This repository hosts the UI inteface that powers **https://stake.cardinal.so** for staking NFTs on Solana.
+This repository hosts the inteface that powers **https://grapestake.vercel...** for staking NFTs on Solana.

 Use this repo to create and deploy stake pools with built-in reward distribution, or build your own custom interface with our underlying staking protocol.